lowrycito/handbook/pages/study-manual-general-handbook-33-records-and-reports.md

   * Tithing and other financial records are properly recorded (see 34.1.2 and 34.2.2).

   * Membership records are updated promptly and accurately.

-  * Ward clerks are familiar with Church record-keeping tools.

   * Certificates of blessing, baptism and confirmation, and priesthood ordination are given to ward members.